jamesrcole91/seven-obelisks/content/about/_index.md

 The entirety of this site is made available under the [MIT License](https://opensource.org/licenses/MIT).

-You are welcome to use, remix, alter, and/or repurpose any part of this site (<em>but I really don't recommend it - I have no idea what I'm doing</em>).
+You are welcome to use, remix, alter, and/or repurpose any part of this site.

 ##### and a disclaimer
 <hr class="line2">